Kirsten29/Assessment_SEY/README.md

 # Assessment_SEY
-Files used  for my assessement @SEY
+Files used  for my assessment @SEY